Indicated total domination game: The game total domination number

 By Proposition~\ref{prop:subdivide-star}, there exist connected graphs $G$ such that $\gamma_t^i(G)$ can be arbitrarily larger than $\gtd(G)$.
+Using the result of Proposition~\ref{prop:subdivide-star} and the fact that $\Gamma_t(G) \le \OOIR(G)$, we see that there exist trees $T$ such that $\OOIR(T)$ is arbitrarily larger than $\gtd(T)$.
 We show next that there exist connected graphs $G$ such that $\gtd(G)$ can be arbitrarily larger than both $\gamma_t^i(G)$ and $\OOIR(G)$.

 \begin{prop} For $k \ge 4$ an even integer, if $T_k$ is the tree obtained from a star $K_{1,k}$ by subdividing every edge three times, then $\gamma_t^i(T_k)\le 2k+2 = \OOIR(T_k)$ and $\gtd(T_k) \ge \frac{5}{2}k$. \end{prop} \proof For $k \ge 4$ an even integer, let $T_k$ be the tree obtained from a star $K_{1,k}$ by subdividing every edge exactly three times.
 Let $v$ be the central vertex of $T_k$ (of degree~$k)$, and let $Q_i \colon vu_iv_iw_ix_i$ be the $k$ paths of length~$4$ emanating from $v$ in $T_k$ for $i \in [k]$.
 The tree $T_k$ is illustrated in Figure~\ref{fig:3SubdividedStar}.